Back to all features

 Every lesson in the sequence shifts to the next valid class occurrence, preserving order and skipping non-teaching days.

-Try Rotating Schedule Engine inside a real teacher planner
+Try Rotating Schedule Engine inside the full planner